dtbrough/education-files/README.md

 # education-files
 Selection of files that i used or created while learning to code.
 Some content belongs to the respective producer of the content.

-## project 1
+## Udacity-Python
-summary of project
+Files used while doing the Udacity Python course at https://classroom.udacity.com/courses/ud036/lessons/990110642/concepts/36256587390923

 ## project 2
 summary of project